kinecosystem/blockchain-ops/SECURITY.md

     1. Backups should have very limited access.
         - At Kin we store the seed backups using AWS [SSM Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) using very limited permissions.

+### Root Account

+When a new network is started up from scratch, all initial XLM is deposited in a single account, called the *root account*.
+The root account's seed is deterministically derived from the network passphrase, meaning it is accessible to everyone.
+Thus, before exposing the network to the public, it is vital that the root account funds be transferred out to another account, and have the root account master key burnt (have its weight set from 1 to 0).

 ## Network Access